DaveBenham/VenomModules/README.md

 Pulse waveform bipolar output for oscillator two, ranging from -5 to 5 volts.

 ### OVERSAMPLE switch
-This small color coded switch controls how much oversampling is applied to reduce aliasing artifacts in the outputs.- Off (gray)
+This small color coded switch controls how much oversampling is applied to reduce aliasing artifacts in the outputs.
+- Off (gray)
 - x2 (yellow)
 - x4 (green)
 - x8 (light blue - default)